Our Review Process

 According to medical professionals, gene mutations involved in controlling glucose (sugar) levels can easily boost your type 2 diabetes risk.
 Any genes related to insulin production and regulation, glucose production, and the process of glucose levels sensed in the body are responsible for increasing your chances of type 2 diabetes.

 TCF7L2, GCGR, ABCC8, GLUT2, and CAPN10 are some genes associated with type 2 diabetes risk.
+Know about gestational diabetes treatment.

 Various factors can impact your chances of developing this lifestyle disorder.
 Family history is one of the most significant factors that can influence your chances of getting type 2 diabetes; unfortunately, it cannot be reversed.
 But if you want to limit or reduce your risk or chances of developing type 2 diabetes, you should adopt a healthy lifestyle that includes regular exercise and a healthy diet.